Some women like to collect pretty things, such as vases, flowers, figurines. Some, however, like to collect cast iron.

 Having multiple cast iron pans makes meal prep so much easier, as you can grab what you need and go from stove top to oven with ease.

-There really is no limit to the recipes you can make with cast iron.
+That being said, there really is no limit to the recipes you can make with cast iron.
 From chicken and beef to pasta or desserts, a good cast iron pan can do it all.

 When you visit a link in this article that takes you to a different website where you can purchase something, I may earn a commission.
 Read my full disclosure for more details.